 Graphical User Interface (GUI) has been useful and easy to use for all types of computer users.
 We all use it every day to get things done.
 However, the computing history has the provision to do command-line instructions also to do the same things.
+Linux terminal is one such command line interface.
 Let us take a few examples where one beats the other.

 Why command line ?